DouglasUrner/ABCal/README.md

-# ABCal
+# SKHScal

 Dynamic calendar for schools on an AB block schedule.